Edward Lansdale: Anti-Castro campaign

 From 1957 to 1963, Lansdale worked for the Department of Defense in Washington, serving as Deputy Assistant Secretary for Special Operations, Staff Member of the President's Committee on Military Assistance, and Assistant Secretary of Defense for Special Operations.
 During the early 1960s, he was chiefly involved in clandestine efforts to topple the government of Cuba, including proposals to assassinate Fidel Castro.
-Much of this work was under the aegis of "Operation Mongoose", which was the operational name for the CIA plan to topple Castro's government.
-According to Daniel Ellsberg, who was at one time a subordinate to Lansdale, Lansdale claimed that he was fired by President Kennedy's Defense Secretary Robert McNamara after he declined Kennedy's offer to play a role in the overthrow of the Diem regime.
+Much of this work was under the aegis of "Operation Mongoose," which was the operational name for the CIA plan to topple Castro's government.

+Encouraged by the successes that he had in the Philippines with psychological operations, Lansdale drafted a number of proposals along similar lines for Cuba.
+One suggestion, originated in October 1962, suggested firing “star shells from a submarine to illuminate the Havana area" at night on 2 November, All Soul's Day, in order "to gain extra impact from Cuban superstitions."
+Simultaneously, he suggested spreading "rumor inside Cuba, about portents signifying the downfall of the regime and the growing strength of the resistance."

-Late career and personal life
+Late career

-Lansdale retired from the Air Force on November 1, 1963.
-Yet from 1965 to 1968, he was back in Vietnam where he worked in the United States Embassy, Saigon, with the rank of minister.
+Lansdale retired from the Air Force on October 31, 1963.
+During Lansdale's retirement reception Defense Secretary McNamara walked through the room and never looked at Lansdale.

+From 1965 to 1968, he was back in Vietnam where he worked in the United States Embassy, Saigon, with the rank of minister.
 The scope of his delegated authority was vague, however, and he was bureaucratically marginalized and frustrated.

+Lansdale during this time served in Vietnam with a young Daniel Ellsberg who would work in the U.S. Embassy there.
+This is when Lansdale reportedly told Ellsberg in a bar conversation that he was fired by Robert McNamara.

+Also during this time Lucien Conein, a CIA operative who worked for Lansdale in 1954-56 and who was instrumental in the 1963 coup against Diệm, would get drunk in Saigon with Lansdale; Lansdale said of Conein “He tearfully asked me to forgive him for the Diệm action.”

 His 1972 memoir, In the Midst of Wars.
-An American's Mission to Southeast Asia, covers his time in the Philippines and Vietnam up to December 1956.
+An American's Mission to Southeast Asia, covered his time in the Philippines and Vietnam up to December 1956.

+In 1975 he was called before the Church Committee to testify on plots to kill Castro.

 Lansdale's biography, The Unquiet American, was written by Cecil Currey and published in 1988; the title refers to the common, but incorrect, belief that the eponymous character in Graham Greene's novel The Quiet American was based on Lansdale.
-According to Norman Sherry's authorized biography of Greene The Life of Graham Greene (Penguin, 2004), Lansdale did not officially enter the Vietnam arena until 1954, while Greene wrote his book in 1952 after departing Vietnam.
+According to Norman Sherry's authorized biography of Greene, Lansdale did not officially enter the Vietnam arena until 1954, while Greene wrote his book in 1952 after departing Vietnam.
 It is more likely that he was the inspiration for the character Colonel Hillandale in Eugene Burdick's and William Lederer's joint novel The Ugly American published in 1958.
-Many of Lansdale's private papers and effects were destroyed in a fire at his McLean home in 1972.
-In 1981, Lansdale donated most of his remaining papers to Stanford University's Hoover Institution.